KJ7LNW/xnec2c-optimize/README.md

 # Getting Started

 1. Install the latest version of xnec2c from here: https://www.xnec2c.org/
-   - xnec2c v4.3 or later to work with external optimization.
+   - xnec2c v4.4.12 or later is recommended.

 2. Install the following perl modules with `cpanm` using these commands:
    - Ubuntu: `sudo apt install cpanminus build-essential`